platformsh/platformsh-docs/sites/platform/src/dedicated-environments/overview.md

 weight: -20
 sidebarTitle: "Overview"
 layout: single
-description:  "Our Dedicated environments are well-suited for those who need more resources and redundancy for their production environment, along with stricter isolation requirements."
+description:  "Our Dedicated Environments are well-suited for those who need more resources and redundancy, along with stricter isolation requirements."
 ---

 {{% description %}}